junegunn/fzf.vim/README.md

 - Use `./install --bin` instead if you don't need fzf outside of Vim
 - Make sure to use Vim 7.4 or above
+- See (installation tips)[#installation-tips] for information on installing with different plugin managers

 Commands
 --------